Which AFC team will grab the last wild card berth?

 If anything, giving the Browns a one-in-100,000 chance at making the playoffs might’ve be generous.
 But hey, they were alive until Week 16.
 That’s a welcomed change after a winless season last year.

-The race for the final spot in the AFC is close enough that no team can clinch it in Week 16 even if everything goes just right for them.
-It’ll come down to the last day of the regular season, regardless.
+The race for the final spot in the AFC will come down to the last day of the regular season.

 Last year, that final spot in the AFC came all the way down to one play.
 Andy Dalton and Tyler Boyd connected on a last-minute, 49-yard touchdown to secure a 22-16 win over the Ravens.
 That booted Baltimore from the AFC bracket, and let the Bills sneak in.

-If we’re lucky, the conference is set up for some similar drama this time around too.
+If we’re lucky, the trio of AFC South teams will give us some similar drama this time around too.

 Loading comments...